 Have you ever had to deal with a slow-performing Mac but are unsure why it's not running as it used to?
 An overloaded Safari cache on your device could be the culprit.

-If you don't regularly empty Safari cache on Mac, you could run into several issues.
+If you don't know how to clear cache on Mac or you do it irregular, you could run into several issues.
 Besides performance-related struggles, you could leave yourself vulnerable to others obtaining your personal information.
 Not emptying the Safari cache on your Mac can also lead to you filling in old passwords, which can get quite annoying.
-Luckily, the solution is pretty simple, and in this article, you'll learn how to delete Safari cache on Mac.
+Luckily, the solution is pretty simple, and in this article, you'll learn how to clear Safari cache on Mac.

 Before we start: